 In the years since losing to Danny LaRusso, Johnny Lawrence has lost his way.
 Shown as a bully in the 1984 film, Johnny had his own share of problems, and when their rivalry is reignited, it becomes a chance to find closure as adults.
 Better than it sounds, and that’s without mentioning the needle-drops.

-Those are the best Netflix series you can stream right now – have a look at our guide to the best Disney Plus movies if you’d like more potential choices.
+Those are the best Netflix series you can stream right now – have a look at our guide to the best Disney Plus shows if you’d like more potential choices.